SMDHuman/LOTP-CPU_Minmax4/README.md

 >   INV R0    ; Inverse all bits to make the value as big as it can
 >   MOV PC R0 ; Jump to there
 >   ```
-> - Unlike other operations, `PSH` instruction can read PC
+> - Unlike other operations, `PSH` instruction can read Program Counter register

 ### Registers and Arguments